Georgian wine PDO

 Production rules

-Defined by Georgia's National Wine Agency:
+According to regulations set by Georgia's National Wine Agency:

 - Grapes must originate exclusively from the Gurjaani microzone

-- Maximum yield: 10 tons/ha
+- Maximum yield: 10 tons per hectare

-- Permitted styles: dry and naturally semi-sweet
+- Permitted styles: dry and naturally semi-sweet white wine

-- Alcohol: 11-13.5%
+- Alcohol range: 11-13.5%

-- Aging: minimum 9 months before release
+- Minimum aging: 9 months before release

 Food pairing

-Serve dry styles at 11-12 °C, and semi-sweet versions slightly cooler at 10 °C.
+Serve dry styles at 11-12 °C and semi-sweet styles slightly cooler, around 10 °C.

 Summary